 I like to hand write things.
 It’s better for retention and it feels good.
 Currently, I grab whatever I can, my notebook or mostly sticky notes, to record an idea or quote.
 Soon, I will start the practice of writing these items on index cards.
 The notes, quotes, and ideas written on the index card will be categorized and kept for long-term physical storage and to use for reference.

 As always, what I write will be scanned into Readwise.

 Here is the start of the journey with 4×6 index cards and a wooden divider box that has a magnetic lid.

 I recently discovered the Notion sync functionality.
 I use Notion as my documentation hub for varying projects.
 Weirdly, it’s not where I write.

 Readwise synchronizes to Notion copying down all your highlights.
 Each “book” is a page itself filled with a link to the source (Amazon or other), and the page is filled with your selected quotes, tags, and highlights.

-I’ve also been introduced to other tools such as Hypothes.is that I use to collect highlights on articles and research I read online, while also making me aware of apps like Airr which allows the grabbing of highlights from podcasts.
+I’ve also been introduced to other tools such as Hypothes.is which I used to collect highlights on articles and research I read online, while also making me aware of apps like Airr which allow the grabbing of highlights from podcasts.